AustinCodingAcademy/alumni-gitbook/lessons/profile-template.md

 location: Austin, TX
 blurb: ""

-# first item must be JavaScript or C# or .NET or C#/.NET
+# first item must be C# or .NET or C#/.NET
 # the first 3 will display on the card display, but list as many as you want, they will be visible on your hire page
 skills:
   - JavaScript
-  - Node.js
+  - C#
-  - React
+  - .NET
-  - Redux
+  - SQL
-  - Express.js
+  - Angular.js
   - HTML
   - CSS
   - Testing